How long does it take to learn to sing?

 Typically, it may take up to 6 months to achieve a beginner singing level.
 Attaining an intermediate level can take between 1 to 5 years, while reaching an advanced level might require anywhere from 6 to 10 years.

-For optimal results, beginners should practice at least twice a week.
-Once you reach an intermediate level, it's advisable to practice vocal exercises at least three times a week for a minimum of 30 minutes per session.
+For optimal results, beginners should practice at least twice a week (starting with around 15-20 minutes).
+Once at an intermediate level, increase vocal exercises to three times a week for 30 minutes per session.
 Additionally, include songs that challenge your vocal abilities.
 Consistently attending at least one singing lesson per week is recommended until your voice reaches the desired level of training.

-Be aware that these are the minimum requirements, and many professional singers practice every day and work with vocal coaches or trainers either daily or multiple times a week to maintain and refine their skills.
+These are the minimum requirements to see "good improvement in a reasonable time".
+Many professional singers practice every day and work with vocal coaches or trainers either daily or multiple times a week to maintain and refine their skills.

 Regrettably, there are no "quick fixes" for learning to sing.
 Achieving proficiency requires consistency and the combined application of several techniques, such as muscle memory, stamina, flexibility, strength, breath control and support, resonation, placement, correct posture, articulation, diction, dynamic control, register balancing, ear training, and tonal control.
 These elements work together to help you become a good singer.